 If you are looking for an upscale dining experience for dinner, they serve dinner 3 days a week from Thursday to Saturday.
 Make sure to reserve a table in advance as this restaurant tends to book up quickly.

 16. Camp on the South Holston Lake

 South Holston is a 7500-acre lake nestled between the Cherokee National Forest and the Appalachian Mountains.
 This lake is great for fishing, swimming, boating, and camping!

-There are a few campgrounds located along the shorelines of the South Holston Lake, great for tent or RV camping.
+There are a few campgrounds located along the shorelines of South Holston Lake, great for tent or RV camping.

 - Little Oak Campground – Features 69 universally accessible campsites along the shores of the lake.
 This campground includes bathrooms, shower houses, and a boat ramp.

 - Jacobs Creek Recreation Area – Offers 27 single-unit campsites for tent and camping trailers.
-Includes bathrooms, shower house, dump station.
+Includes bathrooms, shower house, and dump station.

 - Cherokee Trails Campground & Stables – Offers camping for tents, campers, hammocks, or cabin rentals.
 Includes bathrooms, shower house, and horseback riding trails.